Scarfsail/hass-picture-elements-scalable/readme.md

 It scales the whole content, including inner elements, to fit both width and height into the parent container.

 This library also contains some custom elements like door/window element to better visualize house state.
+## Installing

+This card is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).

+Just search for Scalable Picture Elements in the plugins tab.

 ## Local development and debugging
 ### This requires to run HASS local dev environment